SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

 Syntax definition
 -
 * Grammar:
-  - used to define the syntax of a programming language.
+  - set of rules to define the syntax of a programming language.
   - Describes Hierarchical structure of the program: CFG converts to parser tree.
+  - ex:
+  - ```plaintext
+stmt → if (expr) stmt else stmt expr → expr + expr | id

   * Components of a CFG:
     - stmt -> if (expr) stmt else stmt
     - Terminal symbols: lexical/elementary symbols of the statement (if, and parentheses in this example)
     - Non-terminal symbols: set of terminal units representing a statement. (stmt, expr)
     - production: Consists of a non-terminal on the left side, referred to as the head, and a sequence of terminals/non-terminals on the right side called the body.
-      - Production also represents the construct -> written form of construct.
+      - Production describes how a programming construct (Assignment, Conditional statements, loops, etc) is written using terminals and non-terminals.
     - You list all its rules, and you choose one special nonterminal (called the start symbol) as the root of the grammar.
 That’s where parsing always begins.

 * Derivations: